How do I turn on Container Insights metrics on an EKS cluster?

 Short description

-When used with Amazon EKS, Container Insights uses a containerized version of the CloudWatch agent to find all the containers running in a cluster.
+When you use Container Insights with Amazon EKS, Container Insights uses a containerized version of the CloudWatch agent to find all containers running in a cluster.
 Container Insights also uses AWS Distro for OpenTelemetry (ADOT) Collector to find containers in a cluster.
-Then, it collects performance data at every layer of the performance stack, such as performance log events that use an embedded metric format.
-Afterward, it sends this data to CloudWatch Logs under the /aws/containerinsights/cluster-name/performance log group where CloudWatch creates aggregated metrics at the cluster, node, and pod levels.
+Container Insights then collects performance data at every layer of the performance stack, such as performance log events that use an embedded metric format.
+Afterward, Container Insights sends this data to CloudWatch Logs under the /aws/containerinsights/cluster-name/performance log group where CloudWatch creates aggregated metrics at the cluster, node, and pod levels.
 Container Insights also supports collecting metrics from clusters that are deployed on AWS Fargate for Amazon EKS.
 For more information, see Using Container Insights.

 Note: Container Insights is supported only on Linux instances.
 Amazon provides a CloudWatch agent container image on Amazon Elastic Container Registry (Amazon ECR).
-For more information, see cloudwatch-agent on Amazon ECR.
+For more information, see cloudwatch-agent/cloudwatch-agent on Amazon ECR.

 Resolution